-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using lopinavir/ritonavir and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.Take this product by mouth, usually once or twice daily with food or as directed by your doctor.Dosage is based on your medical condition, response to therapy, and any other anti-HIV medications you may be taking.Taking this product once a day is not recommended if you have previously taken other drugs to treat your HIV infection.
-Consult your doctor for more details.If you are taking didanosine in addition to this product, take it one hour before or two hours after taking this product.It is very important to continue taking this medication (and other anti-HIV medications) exactly as prescribed by your doctor.This medication works best when the amount of drug in your body is kept at a constant level.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking lopinavir/ritonavir and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with or without food as directed by your doctor, usually once or twice daily.
+Swallow the tablets whole.
+Do not crush, break or chew the tablets.The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).For children, the dosage is also based on age, weight, and height.
+Once-daily dosing of this medication is not recommended for children younger than 18 years of age.If you are taking didanosine in addition to this product, you can take it at the same time as this product, but take them both without food.It is very important to continue taking this medication (and other HIV medications) exactly as prescribed by your doctor.
+Do not skip any doses.This medication works best when the amount of drug in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.
-Remember to use it at the same time(s) each day.Do not skip any doses.Do not take more or less of this drug than prescribed, or stop taking it (or other HIV medicines) even for a short time, unless directed to do so by your doctor.
-Skipping or changing your dose without approval from your doctor may cause the amount of virus to increase, make the infection more difficult to treat (resistant), or worsen side effects.Find out about other drugs that should not be taken with this product (see Drug Interactions section).
+To help you remember, take it at the same time(s) each day.Do not take more or less of this drug than prescribed or stop taking it (or other HIV medicines) even for a short time unless directed to do so by your doctor.
+Doing so may cause the amount of virus to increase, make the infection more difficult to treat (resistant), or worsen side effects.

 SIDE EFFECTS: Diarrhea, nausea, vomiting, stomach upset, gas, headache, and trouble sleeping may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: joint/muscle pain, increased thirst, increased urination, blurred vision, confusion, persistent nausea/vomiting, severe stomach pain, yellowing of skin/eyes, dark urine, persistent fever, unusual tiredness.Seek immediate medical attention if any of these rare but very serious side effects occur: symptoms of a heart attack (such as chest/jaw/left arm pain, shortness of breath, unusual sweating), severe dizziness, fainting, slow/fast/irregular heartbeat.Changes in body fat may occur while you are taking this medication (e.g., increased fat in the upper back and stomach areas, decreased fat in the arms and legs).
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Some people may experience worsening of a previous medical condition (such as an old infection) as their immune systems improve, or develop new conditions because their immune systems have become overactive.
+This reaction may occur at any time (soon after starting HIV treatment or many months later).
+Tell your doctor right away if you have any serious side effects, including: unexplained weight loss, persistent muscle aches/weakness, joint pain, numbness/tingling of the hands/feet/arms/legs, severe tiredness, vision changes, severe/persistent headaches, signs of infection (such as fever, chills, trouble breathing, cough, non-healing skin sores), signs of an overactive thyroid (such as irritability, nervousness, heat intolerance, fast/pounding/irregular heartbeat, bulging eyes, unusual growth in the neck/thyroid known as a goiter), signs of a certain nerve problem known as Guillain-Barre Syndrome (such as difficulty breathing/swallowing/moving your eyes, drooping face, paralysis, slurred speech).Tell your doctor right away if you have any serious side effects, including: increased thirst, increased urination, confusion, persistent nausea/vomiting, stomach/abdominal pain, yellowing eyes/skin, dark urine.Get medical help right away if you have any very serious side effects, including: symptoms of a heart attack (such as chest/jaw/left arm pain, shortness of breath, unusual sweating), severe dizziness, fainting, slow/fast/irregular heartbeat.Changes in body fat may occur while you are taking this medication (such as increased fat in the upper back and stomach areas, decreased fat in the arms and legs).
 The cause and long-term effects of these changes are unknown.
-Discuss the risks and benefits of therapy with your doctor, as well as the possible role of exercise to reduce this side effect.This medication may cause an increase in blood fat levels (cholesterol and triglycerides).
+Discuss the risks and benefits of treatment with your doctor, as well as the possible use of exercise to reduce this side effect.This medication may cause an increase in blood fat levels (cholesterol and triglycerides).
 Cholesterol and triglyceride testing should be done before and occasionally during treatment with this medication.
-Consult your doctor or pharmacist for more information.A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+Consult your doctor or pharmacist for more information.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.